superlinked/VectorHub/docs/articles/semantic_search_news.md

 )
 ```

 ... create an InMemorySource object to hold the user data in memory, and set up our executor (with our article dataset and index) so that it takes account of context data.
-The executor vectorizes based on the index's grouping of Spaces.
+The executor creates vectors based on the index's grouping of Spaces.

 ```python
 source: InMemorySource = InMemorySource(news, parser=dataframe_parser)